FrancisBanville/ms_interpreting_probabilities/README.md

 the probability that two species interact at a specific location is always lower or equal to the probability of their potential interaction:

-$$P_N(i \rightarrow j | x, y, t, \Omega) \le
+$$P_{N}(i \rightarrow j | A, t, C, \Omega) \le
 P_M(i \rightarrow j).$$ {#eq:switch}

-Therefore, building local networks from their metaweb keeping the same values of interaction probability would generate systematic biases in the prediction.
+Therefore, inferring local networks from their metaweb keeping the same values of interaction probability would generate systematic biases in the prediction.
+In that case, these networks would instead be called *spatially explicit* or *local* metawebs (i.e., smaller-scale networks of potential interactions).
 Second, the structure of local networks is constrained by the one of their metaweb [@Saravia2022EcoNet].
-This suggests that a metaweb not only constraints the pairwise interactions of its corresponding local networks, but also their emerging properties.
+This suggests that a metaweb not only constrains the pairwise interactions of its corresponding local networks, but also their emerging properties.
 Inferring the structure of local networks from the metaweb could thus help estimate more realistically the likelihood that potential